Bicycle lane road marking on a tarmac road with the sun shining in the background.

 Technically, your employer is just loaning you the bike, and will collect a monthly repayment from your pre-tax salary (known as 'salary sacrifice').
 At the end of the loan period, you can choose to buy the bike outright at a reduced cost.
 This Cycle to Work calculator shows you how much you'll pay (and save) using the scheme.

-It's your employer's choice which scheme it works with, so you'll usually have to get your bike from a specific retailer, eg, Halfords.
+It's your employer's choice which scheme it works with, so you'll usually have to get your bike from a specific retailer, such as Halfords or Evans Cycles.
 This means you may not get the best deal based on the upfront cost of the bike, as you can't compare prices and pick the cheapest seller, but the final price you pay via the scheme should still be cheaper.

 How to get your bike via the scheme